amirongit/notecode/algebra.md

 ### Introduction to roots
 #### The inverse property of exponents & roots
-- The exponent of the radicand is divided by the index of the radical to get the final result
+- The exponent of the radicand is divided by the index of the radical
 #### Perfect root
 - any number whos root is rational